 How Can an Attorney Help Me?

-Our investigation - which can include visiting the scene of the injury, obtaining medical records, and interviewing eyewitnesses to the event - allows us to present the best case possible to a judge.
-Should the defendant’s insurance decide to offer you a settlement, our attorneys are also expert negotiators, and are willing to discuss with their insurance and attorneys to try and get a better offer.
+Our investigation — which can include visiting the scene of the injury, obtaining medical records, and interviewing eyewitnesses to the event — allows us to present the best case possible to a judge.
+Should the defendant’s insurance company decide to offer you a settlement, our attorneys are also expert negotiators and are willing to discuss with the insurer and attorneys to try to get a better offer.

 Should these negotiations stall, our attorneys also have trial experience and can take your case to court, presenting it in front of a jury.